On the Day

 The event usually fills up a week in advance.
 If you signed up and have then find out that you’re unable to make it to the event.
 Please log into eventbrite and cancel your ticket, it only take a few seconds and will help us out when it comes to ordering food etc.

 We encourage people to submit project ideas before the event, so people can view and discuss them before the event.
 They can be submitted here.
-For inspiration have a look at the list of APIs and datasets and last year’s ideas wiki

 Bring your hacking tools of choice: laptop, extension cord/power strip, toolbox, arduinos, science kits, various materials, your imagination (lab coats optional).
 Don’t forget a sleeping bag if you are planning to sleep overnight.

 Food and drink will be provided for you for the whole event.
 If you got special dietary needs feel free to bring your own food.
 There is also a shop nearby.
+In recent years, we have branched out and will have vegan and vegetarian meal options.
+Also we have discovered fruit.

 Although it’s called Science Hack Day, it goes right through Saturday night and into Sunday.
 But you don’t need to worry about where to spend the night: you can stay at the venue, coding and mashing up to your heart’s content.
 If you want to get some sleep in the venue, please bring a sleeping bag.
 While of course the best ideas comes at 4am, if you want to go home to your comfy bed and come back fresh in the morning we understand that too.